rubyworks/tapout/README.md

     $ rubytest -ftap -Ilib test/foo.rb | tapout progressbar

 ## Bypassing

-Since tapout handles the tap test data via a pipe, there is no direct control by tapout of the producer, i.e the test runner.
-If you need to tell tapout to stop processing the output temporarily then you can send an *END DOCUMENT* sequence.
-Likewise you can restart processing by sending a *START DOCUMENT* sequence.
-These are barrowed from YAML (evenin the case of JSON), and are `...` and `---` respectively.
-Be sure to include the newline character.
-A good example of this usage is with Pry.
+Since tapout receives test results via a pipe, it has no direct control over the producer, i.e the test runner.
+If you need to tell tapout to stop processing the output then you can send a *PAUSE DOCUMENT* code.
+Likewise you can restart processing by sending a *RESUME DOCUMENT* code.
+These codes are taken from ASCII codes for DLE (Data Link Escape) and ETB (End of Transmission Block), respectively.
+When tapout receives a *PAUSE DOCUMENT* code, it stops interpreting any data it receives as test results and instead just routes `$stdin` back to `$stdout` unmodified.

+A good example of this is debugging with Pry using `binding.pry`.

     def test_something
-      STDOUT.puts "..."  # tells tapout to stop processing
+      STDOUT.puts 16.chr  # tells tapout to pause processing
       binding.pry
+      STDOUT.puts 23.char # tells tapout to start again
+      assert somthing
+    end

+As it turns out, if your are using TAP-Y (not TAP-J) then you can also use YAML's *END DOCUMENT* and *NEW DOCUMENT* markers to acheive the same effect.

+    def test_something
+      STDOUT.puts "..."  # tells tapout to pause processing
+      binding.pry
       STDOUT.puts "---"  # tells tapout to start again
       assert somthing
     end

+But remember that **only works for YAML**!

+Note: when sending these codes, be sure to send a newline character as well.

 ## Legal